 Request an Information Pack

 Fill in this form and...presto!
-We'll magic you over all the info you need about what we do and how you can be on your way to gaining hugely beneficial experience in the mental health sector at the same time as seeing some of the most stunning sights in Asia.
+We'll magic you over all the info you need about what we do and how you can be on your way to gaining hugely beneficial mental health volunteering experience at the same time as seeing some of the most stunning sights in Asia.

 What is mental health volunteering?

+Excellent question!
 Our Mental Health Placements all involve mental health volunteering with communities abroad.
-So...what does volunteering in the mental health sector involve?
-You get to use the skills you've gained as a psychology student or graduate to promote positive mental health in communities where resources for those with mental health concerns and specific needs may be lacking.
+So...what does mental health volunteering actually involve?
+Well, you get to use the skills you've gained as a psychology student or graduate to promote positive mental health in communities where resources for those with mental health concerns and specific needs may be lacking.

 • Improve self-esteem and self-worth through providing individual attention and helping them to master skills.

 • Improve mood through physical exercise and social interaction.

 • Enhance social skills and communication.

 • Develop cognitive, social, and gross and fine motor skills by developing and facilitating interactive, creative and stimulating sessions.

 We encourage our volunteers to get as imaginative as possible when planning activities and to consider how sessions are supporting the service users in real, measurable ways.